fmichellonet/AzureFunctions.Extensions.OpenIDConnect/README.md

 ## How to use it

+AzureFunctions.Extensions.OpenIDConnect support [In-Process and Isolated](https://learn.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-process-guide#differences-with-net-class-library-functions) azure functions hosting and brings the same features set.
+Be sure to use the nuget package according to your hosting choice.

+### In process

-Add AzureFunctions.Extensions.OpenIDConnect NuGet package to your Azure Functions project.
+Add AzureFunctions.Extensions.OpenIDConnect.InProcess NuGet package to your Azure Functions project.

-> dotnet package install AzureFunctions.Extensions.OpenIDConnect
+> dotnet package install AzureFunctions.Extensions.OpenIDConnect.InProcess

 Now head over the Configure method of the Startup class, add configure OpenID-Connect the way you like it.